mpostol/TP/.github/ISSUE_TEMPLATE/CP.feature_request.md

 ---
-name: DP Refactoring
+name: CP Refactoring
-about: Suggest an idea for the DP project
+about: Suggest an idea for the CP project
-title: 'DP ....'
+title: 'CP ....'
 labels: 'Refactoring'
 assignees: ''
 ---